nikolayk812/genai-go/08-testing/README.md

 - The image used for Weaviate is `semitechnologies/weaviate:1.27.2`.
 - The image used for PgVector is `pgvector/pgvector:pg16`.

 We are adding tests to demonstrate how to validate the answers of the language models.
-We will use a Validator Agent to do so.
+We will use an Evaluator Agent to do so.

 ### Main Functions